d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 the gradient of neural network parameters.
-In short, the method traverses the network in reverse order, from the output to the input layer, according ot the *chain rule* from calculus.
+In short, the method traverses the network in reverse order, from the output to the input layer, according to the *chain rule* from calculus.
 The algorithm, stores any intermediate variables (partial derivatives) requried while calculating the gradient